 Mrs. Malhas, 1B

-Math continues the basic skills concepts introduced in kindergarten.
-Students apply strategies to solve real world problems.
-First graders become more proficient in counting, sorting, and comparing objects; recognizing patterns, identifying 2 and 3-dimensional shapes; measuring and fractions.
-Additional emphasis is placed on addition and subtraction of one and two digit numbers, no regrouping.
+Math continues the basic skills concepts introduced in Kindergarten.
+First graders become more proficient in counting, sorting, and comparing objects, recognizing patterns, identifying 2 and 3-dimensional shapes, measuring and fractions.
+Students apply strategies to solve real world problems and develop critical thinking strategies.
+Additional emphasis is placed on addition and subtraction of one and two digit numbers.

-The first grade science curriculum gives students the opportunity to discover the characteristics of living and non-living objects.
-Students will study plants and animals and participate in science fair activities that deepen student understanding of the needs and adaptations of living things.
-Included in the curriculum are topics such as the human body and its systems, earth science, including the rotation of the earth and movement of objects in space.
-Students participate in hands-on lab activities to reinforce all concepts.
+The first grade Science curriculum gives students the opportunity to discover the characteristics of living and non-living objects.
+Students study plants and animals and participate in science projects that deepen understanding of their needs and adaptations.
+Also included in the curriculum are topics such as weather, the five senses and properties of solids and liquids.
+Students participate in hands-on science experiments in the Elementary Science Lab to reinforce all concepts.

 In Social Studies, students explore neighborhoods and communities, examine the traits of good citizenship, and develop an awareness of and respect for cultural diversity.
-Famous Americans are introduced and students recognize the importance of contributing to the greater good of the nation and make connections to the importance of contributing to the neighborhood and school community.
+Famous Americans are introduced and students learn to recognize the importance of contributing to our own neighborhood and school community.

 First graders enjoy special holiday celebrations, including Grandparent’s Day in May!